elgohr-update/chuangw6-Abalone_Age_Prediction/README.md

 "The Population Biology of Abalone (_Haliotis_ species) in Tasmania.
 I. Blacklip Abalone (_H. rubra_) from the North Coast and Islands of Bass Strait", Sea Fisheries Division, Technical Report No. 48 (ISSN 1034-3288)

-- Sam Waugh (1995) "Extending and benchmarking Cascade-Correlation", PhD thesis, Computer Science Department, University of Tasmania.
-[Web Link]

-- David Clark, Zoltan Schreter, Anthony Adams "A Quantitative Comparison of Dystal and Backpropagation", submitted to the Australian Conference on Neural Networks (ACNN'96).

 </div>

 </div>